I display my photos here for your viewing pleasure - they are not for sale.

 Due to a change in circumstances, last year I found myself with a lot of spare time on my hands.
 So I decided to get serious about my innate photography interest.
 I purchase a high quality Canon 5D Mark II DSLR camera with some good Canon lense.
 I started reading and attending (via the Internet) a number of basic photography courses.
 I was hooked, the results I started to achieve were pleasing - to me at least.
 I have since replaced my 5D Mark II with a Canon 5D Mark III and have added a Sony Alpha 6000 mirrorless camera to my artillery.

-My more recent work is posted without any watermarks.
 The photos on this site are protected, meaning only small version can be downloaded.
-My fear is not being ripped-off, as much as being ignored.

 If you like my work, and would like to use any of it, please contact me using the contact link located at the bottom of this page, and I will likely be agreeable.
 I can then send you larger version of the photo (if I have retained the original).